SyntaxOutlaw/joeltgray/README.md

 - 👀 I'm interested in Python, Javascript and Web Development.
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on anything interesting and cool
-- 📫 How to reach me joel@graycode.ie
+- 📫 How to reach me joel@joelgray.work

 <!---
 joeltgray/joeltgray is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.